 Contact: Holly Elkins-Lopez

-Reclaiming Futures works with local jurisdictions to implement developmentally appropriate and evidence-based treatment responses sustained by community supports.
-Our national Learning Collaborative methodology is critical to successful local implementation and sustainability at a new site.
-It provides a teaching platform for the National Program Office (NPO), as well as peer support and technical guidance for sites to take risks in reform and innovation.
+Reclaiming Futures works with local juvenile justice jurisdictions to implement developmentally appropriate and evidence-based treatment responses sustained by community volunteers.
+Our national Learning Collaborative methodology is critical to successful local implementation and sustainability at our local site: Montgomery County Juvenile Court.
+It provides a teaching platform for the National Program Office (NPO), as well as peer support and technical guidance for mentors serving youth within juvenile justice jurisdictions in elements of reform, such as motivating youth through incentives and opportunities; and setting clear and meaningful outcome goals for youth involved in volunteer led mentorships.

 Contact: Andrina Ryhlick

-Provides after school programming for students attending Fairview PreK-6 School @ Fairview Commons.
+Scholars of H.O.P.E. provides after school programming for students attending Edwin Joel Brown Middle School and Fairview PreK-6 School at Fairview Commons.
 The program is designed to meet students’ academic and social needs by increasing the amount of learning and enrichment opportunities and fostering a safer after school environment.

 Our Mission is to promote the welfare and adoption of companion animals, and nurture loving, lifelong relationships between animals and people.
 To support our mission, SICSA offers numerous animal-centered programs and services for families and children.